chaosmail/dev-env/README.md

-# Development environment for NOOBS
+# Development Environment for NOOBS

 This repository should help you to quickly setup a clean development environment based on Ubuntu 14.04 on your machine.